ashenfad/calgebra/TUTORIAL.md

 meeting_slots = list(options[0:10000])
 ```

-**Note**: Complement (`~`) always yields plain `Interval` objects representing gaps, regardless of the source timeline's interval type.
+**Note**: Complement (`~`) always yields mask `Interval` objects representing gaps, regardless of the source timeline's interval type.
 Gaps are the absence of events and have no metadata.

 ## Recurring Patterns